gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 ### Integration test coverage

+* Publication of an ivy project with multiple artifacts for a single configuration
+* Publication of an ivy project with multiple artifacts in separate configurations
-* Multi-module build with projectA (maven) publishing to MavenRepo and projectB (maven) having a dependency on projectA.
-For each case check resolution, as well as published POM for projectB.
+* Multi-module build with projectA publishing and projectB having a dependency on projectA.
+For each case check resolution, as well as published metadata for projectA & projectB.
+Try maven publication for projectA & projectB as well as ivy publication for projectA & projectB.
+Possibly a combination?
+    * With no modification to publication coordinates: should work for maven & ivy
-    * projectA with modified archivesBaseName (GRADLE-443)
+    * projectA with modified archivesBaseName: will fail for Maven (GRADLE-443)
-    * projectA with additional artifact given classifier
+    * projectA with additional artifact given classifier: should work for maven & ivy
-    * projectA with additional artifact given different name
+    * projectA with additional artifact given different name: should work for ivy, not possible in maven
-    * projectA with multiple artifacts: name1, name1:classifier, name2, name2:classifier (see MavenProjectIntegrationTest#"can publish multiple deployments with attached artifacts"())
+    * projectA with multiple publish configurations: projectB depends on 1 or both
-* Similar coverage for mavenProjectB depending on publications from ivyProjectA (with multiple artifacts, using archivesBaseName, etc)
 * MavenPublishRespectsPomConfigurationTest exposes the bug, but this proposal will not solve that exact use case: modifying published artifactId directly on POM.
 Should remove/update this ignored test.